yt59/yt59/README.md

 This is Younes Torshizi!

 I'm a software developer.
-I want to be a better person therefore I share my thoughts and opinions to reveal it's bugs and debug them.
+I want to be a better person therefore I share my thoughts and opinions to reveal it's bugs in order to debug them.

 My regards to friends who tolerate my behavior :))